-- 1) The language of instruction is English for the entire Bachelor CE programme. - 2) If another language than English is used, it is in terms of exception and always has to be approved by the Examination Board. - 3) The BSc-thesis is executed in English.
-If another language is preferred, this is in consultation with the supervisor and the company, however, the clear preference is English.
-In case the BSc-thesis is executed in another language than English, the student is obliged to provide an executive summary of the final report in English.
+- The language of spoken instructions by the UT lecturers is English for the entire CE programme.
+In case of project related materials written in Dutch, the lecturer should provide an explanation of the general content when translation software can not be used, or when no Dutch students are part of the project group. - 2) If another spoken language than English is used, it is in terms of exception and always has to be approved by the Examination Board. - 3) The BSc-thesis is executed in English.
+If Dutch is preferred, this is in consultation with the supervisor and the company, however, the clear preference is English.
+In case the BSc-thesis is executed in Dutch, the student is obliged to provide an executive summary of the final report in English.